145

 Sodium Alginate is made from Brown Kelp Seaweed

 Sodium Alginate forms a gel with milk, so it's popular in low fat ice creams.
-And it's the way in which the rigid gel breaks into a fluid gel when it's being churned that gives the finished ice cream it's unique sensory qualities.
+And it's the way in which the rigid gel breaks into a fluid gel when it's being churned, which gives the finished ice cream its unique sensory qualities.

 Carboxymethyl cellulose (E466)

-Carboxymethyl cellulose (CMC) is also know as cellulose gum and is synthesized from plant cellulose.
+Carboxymethyl cellulose (CMC) is also known as cellulose gum and is synthesized from plant cellulose.

 Carboxymethyl cellulose